Skip to main content

 Frequently Asked Questions

 The Community School Coordinator (CSC) – sometimes called a Community School Manager, or Resource Coordinator, plays an essential role in a community school.
-A CSC functions as a high-level school administrator to facilitate community school partnerships and practices aimed at supporting student learning and development.

 The CSC role will often entail:

-• Convening, facilitating, and often staffing a community school leadership team to set goals, evaluate progress and support community school development.
+• Convening, facilitating, and often staffing a community school leadership team to set goals, evaluate progress and support community school development;

-• Recruiting, coordinating, and convening partners to integrate and align efforts that support student and school success (including identifying new partnerships).
+• Recruiting, coordinating, and convening partners to integrate and align efforts that support student and school success (including identifying new partnerships);

 • Helping facilitate trust and relationship-building among school staff, families, and the community.